 You're not supposed to oil coloured hair, this is because oil is harder to remove from your hair and you need to use regular shampoos.
 Regular shampoos are not sulphate-free and end up stripping your hair of colour.
 If you have light hair or blonde highlights, there are chances of them changing colour after Holi.

-Now that you know the best Holi haircare routine, we hope you have a safe, fun and colourful #POPxoWaliHoli!
+Now that you know the holi hair care tips, we hope you have a safe, fun and colourful #POPxoWaliHoli!

 AWESOME NEWS!
 POPxo SHOP is now Open!
 Get 25% off on all the super fun mugs, phone covers, cushions, laptop sleeves, and more!
 Use coupon code POPXOFIRST.
 Online shopping for women never looked better!